 As in other regions, we’ve seen fluctuating building interest in the southern part of the state.
 A few years ago we saw a huge surge in second homes in Wilmington, Vermont, home of the Hermitage Club.
 This elite private ski mountain was the main draw, but when it went belly up, interest flat-lined.
 However, in 2020, a group of Hermitage Club members bought the mountain and will open it again, increasing interest once again.

 There are quite a few other ski areas in the area, many of which are a short drive from several rural Vermont towns.
 Mount Snow, like Stowe Mountain Resort, is also now part of Vail Resorts.
-So if you purchase an Epic Pass, you have access to many mountains within a 2-hour drive, including Mount Snow, Okemo Mountain, Stowe Mountain Resort, Mount Sunapee, and a few other smaller mountains.
+So if you purchase an Epic Pass, you have access to many mountains within a 2-hour drive.
+The pass includes Mount Snow, Okemo Mountain, Stowe Mountain Resort, Mount Sunapee, and a few other smaller mountains.
 It’s the perfect area for those who love to ski and snowboard.

 Manchester, Vermont, close to Aspen-owned Stratton Mountain, is also a nice Vermont town with a delightful village that offers an abundance of shopping (including outlet shopping) and some great dining and lodging options.
 This area is also a popular town for second homes.